giongto35/cloud-morph/README.md

 CloudMorph is a decentralized cloud gaming/cloud application service.
 It still follows the idea of Cloud Gaming: application is run on remote server, screen and user input are streamed back and forth between clients and server in optimal way.
 On top of that, it builds a decentralized network of cloudapp providers and cloudapp consumers, where providers can host their own cloudapp with given toolset and consumers can use any app in the network.

+## Goal
+Unlike **[CloudRetro](https://github.com/giongto35/cloud-game)**, which is a Cloud Gaming service on Retro Game hosted by myself, CloudMorph generalizes the system to bring any offline Window application to Cloud.
+The deployment of system is aimed to be simple with concise techstack and codebase.
+The goal is to create a distributed cloud application system when someone can contribute their offline application on the platform and other people can consume it.

 ## Usecases

-### For Developers
+##### For Developers
 - Experience playing/hosting Cloud Gaming on their own.
-- Open Source: Try to setup a cloud gaming service on your own.
-- Plugable Cloud gaming module: The cloud gaming core is packaged and virtualized, so it can be put in different tech stack/ or run as a component.
+- Plugable Cloud gaming module: The cloud gaming core is packaged and virtualized, so it can be extended in different tech stack.

-### For Consumers.
+##### For Consumers.
-- Collaborative Gaming: Ex.
-Twitch play pokemon, or http://clouddiablo.com/ .
-For people with less time but still want to finish the game.
 - Multi-platform: be able to run web-browser, mobile web.
+- Collaborative Gaming: Multiple people plays the same game.
+Ex.
+Twitch play pokemon, or http://clouddiablo.com/ - A cloudmorph demo.

-### For Providers
+##### For Providers
 - Playable Teaser:Providers can put their apps into the discovery, so anyone can give first try directly.

-## User Experience Goal:
+## Design Goal:
-My top goal is to enhance the "User Experience" For both Provider/Consumer:
+1. **Mesh network**: Providers-Consumers over Peer To Peer communication.
-1. A concise technical stack to **develop**/**deploy** your own cloud gaming/ cloud application service.
+2. **Modularizable**: A concise technical stack to **develop**/**deploy** for cloud gaming/ cloud application service.
-2. Generic:
-- Run on WebBrowser, which are compatible for mobile web on Android/IOS.
-- Not rely on emulator/platform ([CloudRetro](https://github.com/giongto35/cloud-game) is ).
-In Cloud Morph, any window application can be
-3. A Mesh network: There are cloudapp providers and
-4. Modularizable:
-- CloudApp Core is packed to a Docker Image, with minimal interface for Video Streaming + Input Streaming.
-So it can be plugged with any Programming language like Python, not only Go as used in the repo.
-- Web Frontend Plugin:

-## User Experience Goal:
+3. **Generic/Cross-platform**: Run on WebBrowser, WebMobile.
+Target Window App instead of relying on gaming framework/emulator (like [CloudRetro](https://github.com/giongto35/cloud-game)).
+4. **Scalable**: Be able to horizontally scale by efficiently improvision service on headless machine.
-- One line deployment for provider
+5. One line script deployment.
-- Cloud app modularization on headless machine: the architecture is designed in a way that

-## History
+## Demo
-Unlike **[CloudRetro](https://github.com/giongto35/cloud-game)**, which is a Cloud Gaming service on Retro Game hosted by myself, CloudMorph generalizes the system to bring any offline Window application to Cloud.
-The deployment of system is aimed to be simple with concise techstack and codebase.
-Users can either spawn up a cloud service by themself or optionally attach your hosting to our infrastructure.
-My goal is to create a distributed cloud application system when someone can contribute their offline application on the platform and other people can consume it.

 |                       Screenshot                       |                        Screenshot                         |
 | :----------------------------------------------------: | :-------------------------------------------------------: |